MichelLaplane/VisioAddInSharePoint/README.md

 ![SetOk](https://github.com/MichelLaplane/VisioAddInSharePoint/blob/master/VisioAddInSharePoint/Readme/SetOk.png)

-Now tou need to add the user that will be granted the use of the application.
+Now you need to add the user that will be granted the use of the application.

 ![UsersAndGroup](https://github.com/MichelLaplane/VisioAddInSharePoint/blob/master/VisioAddInSharePoint/Readme/UsersAndGroup.png)